 Japanese Masks: Bugaku and Gyodo Masks

-Masks, which have been made in various shapes around the world, transform a person into someone different.
+Masks transform a person by being worn, and they have been made in various shapes around the world.
 However, there are probably no countries with as many existing ancient masks as Japan.
-Masks were used in places of worship such as temples and shrines, at festivals to pray for harvests, or on stage to entertain.
-Even now, ancient masks are carefully preserved at shrines and temples across Japan.
+Masks were used in places of worship such as temples and shrines, at festivals to pray for large harvests, or on stage to entertain.
+As a result, masks have spread throughout Japan, where they have been carefully preserved and utilized.

 Bugaku masks are used in bugaku, a performing art that prospered from the Heian period onward and which features dance together with court music.
-The music and dance of bugaku originated in China, the Korean peninsula, Vietnam and other places, from where it developed at the Japanese imperial court.
+The music and dance of bugaku originated in China, the Korean peninsula, Vietnam and other places.
+These were introduced to the Japanese imperial court, from where bugaku spread to shrines and temples throughout the country.
 Owing to this origin, bugaku is characterized by refined, stately movements.

-Gyodo masks were worn to represent Shinto deities parading around palanquins for gods, or to perform as the twenty-five bodhisattvas who accompany Amida Buddha (Amitabha) to meet the dead in raigo-e memorial services.
-Raigo-e services are still held at such places as Taimadera temple, Nara, and Kuhonbutsu Joshinji temple in Setagaya ward, Tokyo.
+Gyodo masks were worn to represent twelve Buddhist deities and twenty-eight guardians parading around temple buildings, or to perform as the twenty-five bodhisattvas who accompany the Buddha Amida to meet the dead in raigoe memorial services.
+Raigoe services are still held at such places as Taimadera temple, Nara, and Kuhonbutsu Joshinji temple in Setagaya ward, Tokyo.

-Tsuina masks are used in tsuina-e services held on the last day of winter in the old Japanese calendar (normally February 3 or 4) to drive away evil spirits.
-When beans are scattered in this service, tsuina masks are worn to play the frightened ogres.
+Tsuina masks are used in tsuinae services held on the last day of winter in the old Japanese calendar (normally February 3 or 4) to drive away evil spirits.
+When beans are scattered in this service, tsuina masks are worn to play the role of the frightened ogres.

-This exhibition displays the sculptural appeal of Japanese masks, as well as the methods for creating movable expressions, eyes, noses, and jaws.
+This exhibition displays the sculptural appeal of Japanese masks, as well as the methods used to create a variety of movable expressions, eyes, noses, and jaws.

-Gigaku masks are also on display in the Gallery of Horyuji Treasures (until April 13).
+Gigaku masks are also on display in the Gallery of Horyuji Treasures (July 23 to August 18).